-Photometrics, photometric studies, and photometric analyses are different names for simulated lighting designs for projects being built or renovated.
+Photometrics, photometric studies, and photometric analyses are different names for simulated lighting designs.
 Their objective is to determine if a proposed plan will meet the specifications required for the project.
 In other words, photometrics allow lighting designers and architects to know if light levels are sufficient.
 Simulating the results in advance reveals whether or not a specific plan will work; it also allows the team and the customer to make changes via simulation before construction is begun.

 Photometric analyses are a great way to view a proposed lighting solution and the light output over a given area prior to purchasing luminaires.
 Using photometric software, a property layout can be entered, designed, and adjusted.
 Lighting specialists are able to input poles, luminaires, buildings, trees, cars, and other items that may impact the direction of the light or the illumination of the property.
 The software then calculates light levels based on that data and provides a comprehensive layout.
 The results include footcandle measurements at given points across the property as well as average measurements for the property as a whole.